InfinitySamurai/resume/activities.md

 ### Technology based

+* I participated in the 2017 Australian Payments Council Hackathon in Melbourne, using the new Open Bank Project API.
+My team created, developed, and pitched an idea in 48 hours and won first prize
 * As part of my computing hobby, I frequently assess and troubleshoot hardware and software systems
 * I enjoy playing with electronics and have built a fully functioning LED cube,